 In 2012, priority will be given to the common applications shared by multiple VOs.
 Among them is the Global WLCG transfer monitor that aims to perform common tasks carried out by the LHC virtual organizations in order to monitor their data transfers on the WLCG infrastructure, namely aggregation of the WLCG transfer monitoring statistics and exposing monitoring data via user interfaces and APIs.
 The first prototype of the system was developed and deployed for validation in 2011.
 During 2012, the functionality of the system will be extended based on feedback of the user community.

 Another important direction of work will be the improvement of the monitoring tools for end users, task monitoring for distributed analysis being one of them.
-A new version of the task monitoring application based on the hBrowse framework will be released in 2012.
+A new version of the task monitoring application based on the hBrowse, released in 2012.
 All Dashboard data repositories will be migrated to new hardware and ORACLE version 11g; this will improve performance of the Dashboard applications.
 The functionality of the Site Status Board application will be extended in order to provide better automation of the operations of the distributed infrastructure, which in its turn will address the sustainability task.
 It is foreseen to be integrated into the SSB framework functionality of the CMS site readiness tool and to enable alarm notification.
 Apart from the development work described above, the plans for 2012 also include maintenance and support of the Dashboard cluster, services, and software.

 Workflow and Schedulers